Ethics Complaint and Arbitration Process

 Contact the individual's broker to discuss your concern.
 A conversation with the broker often leads to quick resolution.

-File an ethics complaint with the REALTORS® Association
+File an ethics complaint with the Wisconsin REALTORS® Association, including:

 File a complaint with the state of Wisconsin for potential license law violations